Deep self-consistent learning of local volatility: Methodology

-is introduced.
-In Eq. \eqref{eqn weight_x}, the operator $\text{stop\_gradient}(\cdot)$ prevents contribution of its inputs to be taken into account when computing gradients.
-Consequently, the weight function $w(\cdot)$ is treated as a scalar quantity during the backpropagation.
-As the weight is designed to balance losses evaluated at each collation point, it is included in all loss functions to be defined in the following.

-Unlike boundary conditions, the initial conditions in Eqs. (\ref{eqn bc_call}) and (\ref{eqn bc_put}) are piece-wise linear, with its first order derivative with respect to $t$ being singular at $K = S_0$.
-Therefore, instead of imposing initial conditions as hard constraints into the neural ansatz, we choose to minimize the following loss function
+so that squared and relative squared errors are minimized.
+Here, indicator functions are used to mitigate numerical instabilities associated with $\pi_i = 0$, while leveraging contributions from large values of $\pi_i$.
+In addition, in \eqref{eqn weight_x} the operator $\text{stop\_gradient}(\cdot)$ prevents the input variables of indicator functions from being taken into account when computing gradients, hence the weight function $w(\cdot)$ is treated as a scalar quantity during backpropagation.
+As the weight function $w$ is designed to balance losses evaluated at each collation point, it will be included in all loss functions to be defined in the following. \item As the initial conditions in Eqs. (\ref{eqn bc_call}) and (\ref{eqn bc_put}) are piecewise linear and not differentiable, instead of imposing initial conditions as hard constraints into the neural ansatz we choose to minimize the loss function

-where the reference function ${\pi}(k_j, 0)$ is defined in Eq. (\ref{eqn bc_call}) for call options and in Eq. (\ref{eqn bc_put}) for put options, respectively.
-To evaluate $L_\text{ini}$, $M_1$ synthetic collocation points are uniformly sampled from the interval $k_j \in [0,1]$ at each iteration during the minimization.
+where the reference function ${\pi}(k_j, 0)$ is defined in Eq.~\eqref{eqn bc_call} for call options, and in Eq.~\eqref{eqn bc_put} for put options.
+To evaluate $L_\text{ini}$, $M_1$ synthetic collocation points are uniformly sampled from the interval $k_j \in [0,1]$ at each iteration during the minimization. \item To ensure that the parameterized option price surface is arbitrage-free, on $M_2$ synthetic collocation points $(k_j, t_j)$ uniformly sampled from $\Omega := [0,1] \times [0,1]$, we substitute $\pi_\theta(k_j,t_j)$ into the function $f_\text{arb}(k, t)$ defined in Eq.~\eqref{eqn arbitrage-free}, and penalize the locations where $f_\text{arb} (k_j, t_j)$ is negative, which results into the loss function